AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dynamic.md

 ## Enabling Dynamic Media {#enabling-dynamic-media}

 [Dynamic media](https://www.adobe.com/solutions/web-experience-management/dynamic-media.html) is disabled by default.
 To take advantage of dynamic media features, you need to enable dynamic media by using the `dynamicmedia` run mode as you would, for example, `publish` run mode.
-Before enabling, make sure to review the [technical requirements.](/help/sites-deploying/technical-requirements.md#dynamicmediaaddonprerequisites)

 >[!NOTE]
 >
 >Enabling dynamic media via the run mode replaces the functionality in AEM 6.1 and AEM 6.0 where you enabled dynamic media by setting the `dynamicMediaEnabled` flag to **[!UICONTROL true]**.
 This flag has no functionality in AEM 6.2 and later.
 In addition, you do not need to restart the quickstart to enable dynamic media.